jr-marchand/caviar/docs/_posts/Advanced use/2020-04-22-configuration.md

 ### Custom configuration file for CAVIAR

 The general architecture of the configuration file should follow the standard set by [--> configparse <--](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).
 The section name in squared brackets does not matter, as it is not parsed for the custom configuration file.
-However, one section head has to be present, with any title.
+However, one section head has to be present, with any title, see [--> this article <--]({{ site.baseurl }}{% link _posts/Using CAVIAR/2020-04-23-caviar-cmdline.md %}#configuration-file) for more details.
+The parameters can be written in the configuration file in any order.
-Parameters will now be described in this order:
+For the sake of the clarity of this article, we sorted the parameters in seven categories, plus at the end the general default configuration file:
  - [Input](#input)
  - [Output](#output)
  - [Selection of objects](#selection-of-objects)